 This guest post was written by Liz Sabatiuk, Social Media Manager for Bedsider.

-At Bedsider, our favorite STI-preventing barrier birth control method is the condom.
+At Bedsider, our favorite STI-preventing barrier birth control method for safer sex is the condom.

 Most people have heard of condoms, but that doesn’t necessarily mean they’re taking advantage of everything the dual-purpose device has to offer.
 Here are 5 things we think everyone should know about the only method on the market which can prevent both pregnancy and STIs.